Virtualization-projects/rancher-labs-wiki/Developing-Docker-Machine.md

 If you are developing docker-machine and would like rancher to run your version, you must first make the binary:

-1. Navigate to your docker-machine/cmd folder and running `go build`.
+1. Clone the rancher fork repo into `$GOPATH/src/github.com/docker/machine`
+2. `cd $GOPATH/src/github.com/docker/machine/cmd/docker-machine`
+3. `go build`

-2. Copy the resulting binary (docker-machine) to the path that was returned by `which docker-machine`.
+4. Copy the resulting binary (docker-machine) to the path that was returned by `which docker-machine`.
 This path is likely /usr/local/bin.

 Now, rancher should use your version of docker-machine.